haseebanwar/create-react-pkg/README.md

 });
 ```

+> Note: Create React Package does not support ES modules syntax in the config file, so use plain Node.js

 ### Config Intellisense

-Since react-package-scripts ships with TypeScript typings, you can leverage your IDE's intellisense with jsdoc type hints:
+Since Create React Package ships with TypeScript typings, you can leverage your IDE's intellisense with JSDoc type hints:

 ```js
 // rps.config.js